Little Mell Fell

 Little Mell Fell (Bare hill, with the later additions of both "Fell" and "Little") is a small fell in the English Lake District.
 It is an outlier of the Eastern Fells, standing to the north of Ullswater near the village of Watermillock, and connected to other high ground by a narrow col to the south.

 It stands just to the east of the rather similar Great Mell Fell.
 Both fells are of a similar size and appearance.
 Both appear relatively isolated, both have a smooth, rounded outline, and unlike all other fells in the Lake District, both are composed of the same Devonian age conglomerate rock.

+Name and etymology

+The name Mel Fell is first attested in 1279, as Melfel; the name is attested again in 1487 as Mele Fell, alongside the name Great mele Fell, distinguishing its higher neighbour.
+The name Little Mellfell is first attested in 1789, while Greenwood's map of 1823 distinguishes them as West and East Mell Fell.
+The first element of the name derives from the Common Brittonic word found in modern Welsh as moel ("bare"), and this must once have constituted the whole name of the hill.
+As English became the dominant language of the area, the English word fell ("hill") was added.